freeorion/freeorion/check/README.md

 - `string table` a file with translation
 - `reference table` en.txt string table.
   English is the development language, so any changes related to text should be in that file.
-  Also, this table us used as fallback for other translations, if a needed key is missing.
+  Also, this table is used as a fallback for other translations, if a key is missing.
   This file is mostly maintained by people who change game code, so the list of entries in this file should be the most up-to-date.
 - `entry` one piece of translation, it consists of